Find a Registered Dental Hygienist

 • Mode of transmission of infectious conjunctivitis is usually direct contact via fingers, facecloths, towels, etc., to the other eye or to other persons.
 Contaminated eye drops, contact lenses, and eye make-up are other potential vehicles of transmission.
 Large respiratory tract droplets can also spread viral or bacterial conjunctivitis.

-• Viral conjunctivitis is also highly contagious and can result in epidemics.
+• Viral conjunctivitis can also be highly contagious and can result in epidemics.
 Most viruses that cause conjunctivitis are spread through direct hand-to-eye contact by hands contaminated with the infectious virus.
 Contact with infectious tears, eye discharge, fecal matter, or respiratory discharges can contaminate hands.

 • In the case of infectious conjunctivitis, avoid contact with infected eyes and eyelashes, as well as objects (e.g., towels) that have come in contact with infected eyes.

 • For infectious conjunctivitis, ensure appropriate infection control measures are in place (e.g., gloves, hand washing, goggles) to prevent viral or bacterial spread from patient/client’s eyes or mouth to the eyes of the dental hygienist.
-If active infectious conjunctivitis is suspected, deferral of dental hygiene procedures should be considered until patient/client has been treated with an antibiotic for at least 24 hours and/or eye discharge (watery or purulent) has resolved.
+If active infectious conjunctivitis is suspected, deferral of dental hygiene procedures should be considered until patient/client has been treated with an antibiotic for at least 24 hours (in the case of bacterial conjunctivitis) or eye discharge (purulent or watery) has resolved.
 This approach will reduce risk of transmission to the dental hygienist.

 • If you, the dental hygienist, have infectious conjunctivitis, you should restrict yourself from patient/client contact as well as contact with the patient/client environment until you have no discharge from your eyes.

 • There is no vaccine that prevents all types of infectious conjunctivitis.
-However, there are vaccines that protect against several viral and bacterial diseases associated with conjunctivitis; namely, rubella, measles, chickenpox, shingles, Streptococcus pneumoniae, and Haemophilus influenzae type b (Hib).
+However, there are vaccines that protect against several viral and bacterial diseases associated with conjunctivitis; namely, rubella, measles, chickenpox, shingles, COVID-19, respiratory syncytial virus (RSV), Streptococcus pneumoniae, and Haemophilus influenzae type b (Hib).

 Oral manifestations